Sterilization (medicine): Psychological

 It can be difficult to measure the psychological effects of sterilization, as certain psychological phenomena may be more prevalent in those who eventually decide to partake in sterilization.
 The relationships between psychological problems and sterilization may be due more to correlation rather than causation.
-That being said, there are several trends surrounding the psychological health of those who have received sterilizations.
+That being said, there are several trends surrounding the psychological health of those who have undergone sterilization.
 A 1996 Chinese study found that "risk for depression was 2.34 times greater after tubal ligation, and 3.97 times greater after vasectomy."
 If an individual goes into the procedure after being coerced or with a lack of understanding of the procedure and its consequences, they are more likely to develop negative psychological consequences afterward.
-However, most people in the United States who are sterilized maintain the same level of psychological health as they did prior to the procedure.
+However, most people in the United States who are sterilized maintain the same level of psychological health as they did before the procedure.
 Because sterilization is a largely irreversible procedure, post-sterilization regret is a major psychological effect.
 The most common reason for post-sterilization regret is the desire to have more children.

 Familial

 Women in the household

 Some people believe that sterilization gives women, in particular, more control over their sexuality and their reproduction.
-This can lead to empowering women, giving them more of a sense of ownership over their bodies, and an improved relationship with the household.
+This can empower women, give them a sense of ownership of their bodies, and improve their relationship with the household.
 In the United States, where there are no governmental incentives for being sterilized (see below), the decision is often made for personal and familial reasons.
 A woman, sometimes along with her partner, can decide that she does not want any more children or she does not want children at all.
-Many women report feeling more sexually liberated after being sterilized, as there is no concern of a pregnancy risk.
+Many women report feeling more sexually liberated after being sterilized, as there is no risk of pregnancy.
 By eliminating the risk of having more children, a woman can commit to a long-term job without a disruption of maternity leave in the future.
 A woman will feel more empowered since she can make a decision about her body and her life.
 Sterilization eliminates the need for potential abortions, which can be a very stressful decision overall.